-The development application was notified to nearby owners in Liverpool City Council's local government area (Camden Council undertook its own notification).
-No submissions were received during the notification period.
+The development application was notified to nearby owners in Liverpool City Council's local government area (Camden Council undertook its own notification) and exhibited in the local print media and at Council's municipal libraries during December 2014.
+No submissions were received during the exhibition period.